tiimjcb/freeSmileyDealerBotRevived/PRIVACY.md

 - **User IDs and experience points** are stored **persistently** in a database to maintain user progression.
 - **Guild IDs** are stored for server settings and operational purposes.
 - **Logs** are temporary and automatically deleted after **10 days**.
+- **Messages sent to Gemini AI are not stored by the bot**, but may be used by Google to improve the AI.

 ---